nuvo-ai/nyla_backend_apis/README.md

-# Laravel Backend For Bongo-Express
+# Laravel Backend For Nuvo-AI

 Welcome to the **Laravel Backened**, for **Nuvo-AI**.
 This project is built with **PHP 8.2** and **Laravel 11.3**, leveraging the latest technologies to provide a fast, robust foundation for your application.
 With this setup, you can get started quickly and efficiently, streamlining your development process for optimal performance and scalability.